Skip to content Skip to footer

 • Hormonal Changes

 Male hormones called androgens play a significant role in hair growth and hair loss.
-One particular androgen, Dihydrotestosterone (DHT), is known to shrink hair follicles in men genetically predisposed to baldness.
+One particular androgen, a hormone called dihydrotestosterone (DHT), is known to shrink hair follicles in men genetically predisposed to baldness.
 Over time, the affected follicles produce thinner, shorter hair strands, eventually stopping hair growth altogether.

 • Age

 As men age, the rate of hair growth slows down.
 Hair follicles may shrink or stop producing new hairs, leading to gradual thinning.
-Hair loss becomes more common and noticeable as men reach their 40s and 50s.
+Hair loss often accelerates and becomes more visible in men aged 40 and above.

 • Stress and Lifestyle Factors